kyungjae-lee/engineers-notebook/projects/engineers-notebook.md

 ## Introduction

-Online one-stop knowledge management system created from scratch using Jekyll, and GitHub Pages
+* Created and maintaining a documentation website for storing reusable technical knowledge and information gained from personal endeavors
+* Used Markdown to create and format the content, Jekyll to generate the website, and GitHub Pages to host it

 See [https://kyungjae.dev](https://kyungjae.dev/)